Catalyze Awards

 - Project abstract (750 character limit)

-- Project narrative including: project rationale, project description, significance and impact (5,000 character limit)
+- Project narrative: include project rationale, project description, significance, and impact (5,000 character limit)

 - Budget (PDF)

-- Brief description of project personnel and collaboration plan
+- Description of project personnel and collaboration plan (2,000 character limit)

 - Abbreviated CV of all key personnel (5 pages maximum each) (PDF)